-High altitude woodlands on basalt along the Great Dividing Range may contain isolated patches of the rare grass Bothriochloa bunyensis, and the threatened Baileys Cypress (Callitris baileyi).
+High altitude woodlands on basalt along the Great Dividing Range may contain isolated patches of the rare grass Bothriochloa bunyensis.

 A distinctive feature of ironbark woodlands is the presence of lichens growing on trees, especially on the more shaded southerly side of trunks and branches.
 Lichens are able to establish as the bark is not shed regularly, unlike many other eucalypts.
-Different life forms of lichen can be present including flat crustose lichens (usually greyish coloured but sometimes orange) and threedimensional foliose and fruticose lichens which are usually a dull green colour.
+Different life forms of lichen can be present including flat crustose lichens (usually greyish coloured but sometimes orange) and three-dimensional foliose and fruticose lichens which are usually a dull green colour.
 The density of lichens seems to vary with altitude, with greater density on trees in higher altitude woodlands.